Regnum Christi: History

-Regnum Christi was founded out of the Legion of Christ and is directly related.
-When the statutes were approved in 2004, it was described as the apostolate of the Legion of Christ to expedite approval.
-The Legion is a member of the Federation, therefore its members are closely involved with lay groups of Regnum Christi.: "Working with lay people is an essential part of the Legion’s apostolic methodology.
-The Legionaries carry out their apostolate above all with Regnum Christi members, forming them in human and Christian virtues, serving them with their priestly ministry, launching them in pastoral action, uniting efforts in their shared mission, and thus spurring on a great variety of works at the service of the Church."

-On October 19, 2012, a working document put forward that the Legion is a branch of the Regnum Christi movement which would make each legionary a Regnum Christi Member.
+The Regnum Christi Federation is governed collegially at the general and territorial levels by a college made up of members of the Legionaries of Christ, the Consecrated Women, Lay Consecrated Men, and lay members.

 Sexual abuse scandal

 The Legion of Christ and Regnum Christi have received criticism both from members within the Catholic Church and without.

 On May 1, 2010 the Vatican issued a statement condemning Maciel as "immoral" and acknowledging that Maciel had committed "true crimes".
 Pope Benedict also said he would appoint a delegate to reform the Legionaries’ charism, spirituality and constitutions.
 Pope Francis proceeded to revolutionize the Legion of Christ.
 Under the guidance of Cardinal Velasio De Paolis, the congregation announced the order's complete restructuring at its Extraordinary General Chapter in Rome in January 2014.

-In the early 2000s, 77 former students the Regnum Christi run high school in Wakefeild, RI made a plea to the Vatican to close the school citing psychological anguish, rigid schedules, manipulation, emotional abuse, and isolation from families as they were forced to live like nuns.
+In the early 2000s, 77 former students the Regnum Christi run high school in Wakefield, RI made a plea to the Vatican to close the school citing psychological anguish, rigid schedules, manipulation, emotional abuse, and isolation from families as they were forced to live like nuns.
 The women have made their experiences public on a blog titled "49 Weeks a Year" as this was the amount of time they would be expected to spend at the boarding school, spending only 3 weeks with their families.

+A Vatican led investigation into the history of the Legionaries of Christ and Regnum Christi that spanned 10 years from 2009-2019 led to sweeping reforms and a firm commitment to renewal and the eradication of sexual abuse in the organization.
+Codes of conduct are established for Legionaries of Christ, consecrated men and women, and for lay members who have contact with minors through Regnum Christi.
+Procedures for prevention and immediate action are also in place so that any and all allegations are received, dealt with, and reported to the proper authorities.
+These policies and procedures are subject to the standards of accreditation of Praesidium, a specialized external third-party institution.